 Insider guide to cyclist insurance

-There is a wide range of cycle insurance to choose from and while they might appear the same, each company offers a slightly different level of cover and imposes different restrictions.
+There is a wide range of cycle insurance to choose from, and while they might appear the same, each company offers a slightly different level of cover and imposes different restrictions.
 The devil is in the detail, so it pays to do your homework.
 It’s important to read the small print and to check a company’s reputation online.
-Pay particular attention to the following;
+Pay particular attention to the following:

 Devaluation

 If your policy claims to offer new-for-old replacement, check that it applies to bikes of any age.
-Being told that your four-year-old bike is worth only half the amount of a new bike is a kick in the teeth and will leave you out of pocket if your bicycle is stolen.
+Being told that your four-year-old bike is worth only half the amount of a new bike is a kick in the teeth that will leave you out of pocket if your bicycle is stolen.

 Excess